Direct cinema: Quebec

 The consequences of these three movements deeply modified Quebec society and resulted in a myriad of perspectives by intellectuals and artists in their colonized society.
 Filmmakers would simultaneously try to share their social conscience, improve the living conditions of the Québécois and attempt to bring national independence—provoking, documenting this transformation, and at the same time keeping a record of disappearing traditions in a rapidly changing society.
-The landmark film Les Raquetteurs (1958), co-directed by Michel Brault and Gilles Groulx, is a key example, as is Groulx's 1961 Golden Gloves.
+The landmark 1958 film The Snowshoers (Les Raquetteurs), co-directed by Michel Brault and Gilles Groulx, is a key example, as is Groulx's 1961 Golden Gloves.

 Direct cinema techniques were also incorporated into a number of key fiction films of the period, such as The Cat in the Bag (Le Chat dans le sac) (1964) and La vie heureuse de Léopold Z (1965).